OfficeDev/Teams-app-cicd-guide/doc/getstarted.md

 The default pipeline will be triggered when push events happen on master branch, you can modify it to meet your own needs.

-After the pipeline runs successfully you should see from the log that code deployed to Azure and the appPackage has been generated in artifacts.
+After the pipeline runs successfully you should see from the log that code has been deployed to Azure and the appPackage has been generated in artifacts.
 You can use this appPackage to [distribute your app](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-publish-overview).

 ## Steps (Azure pipeline)
 ###	Prepare Azure or GitHub repository